juria90/service_ppt/README.md

 ```

 # Service Definition File
-The .sdf file contains the command instrcutions saved from each Command.<br>
+The .sdf file contains the command instructions saved from each Command.<br>
 It is a JSON file format internally.